york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 The four unimplemented functions after our `helloWorldContract` object do the following:

 - `loadCurrentMessage` - this function handles the logic of loading the current message stored in the smart contract.
-It will make a _read_ call to the Hello World smart contract using the [Alchemy Web3 API](https://github.com/alchemyplatform/alchemy-web3).
+It will make a _read_ call to the Hello World smart contract using the [Alchemy sdk js](https://github.com/alchemyplatform/alchemy-sdk-js).
 - `connectWallet` - this function will connect the user's MetaMask to our dapp.
 - `getCurrentWalletConnected` - this function will check if an Ethereum account is already connected to our dapp on page load and update our UI accordingly.
 - `updateMessage` - this function will update the message stored in the smart contract.
 It will make a _write_ call to the Hello World smart contract, so the user's MetaMask wallet will have to sign an Ethereum transaction to update the message.